My encrypted Synology volume crashed. What do I do first?

 Why Is Rebuilding a Degraded Encrypted SHR Array Dangerous?

-A rebuild on a degraded encrypted array can crash the volume and overwrite the LUKS header before you ever get to the decryption step.
-The math is the first reason.
-Consumer drives are typically rated for one unrecoverable read error per 10^14 bits read, which is roughly 12.5 TB of data.
-A rebuild that recalculates parity across a large array reads enough data to practically guarantee a URE on a surviving member, and on a single-parity SHR-1 or RAID 5 a URE during rebuild halts the operation and drops the array to failed.
+A rebuild on a degraded encrypted array can overwrite the LUKS header before you ever get to the decryption step, and it stresses already-marginal drives at the worst possible moment.
+The read load is the first reason.
+Consumer drives carry a worst-case rating of one unrecoverable read error per 10^14 bits read, roughly 12.5 TB of data.
+That is a warranty floor, not a schedule: most drives read far past it without a single URE.
+A rebuild that recalculates parity across a large array raises the probability of hitting a latent unreadable sector on a surviving member.
+Synology runs mdadm, which logs the bad LBA in its Bad Block Log and continues rather than dropping the whole array to failed, and SHR and Btrfs remap; but on a single-parity SHR-1 or RAID 5 that stripe has no second parity to reconstruct it, so it is permanently lost.

 The second reason is specific to encryption.
 If the Synology controller writes recalculated parity over the start of the logical volume while the array is unstable, it can corrupt the LUKS header that holds the key-slot metadata and the encrypted master key.
 A damaged LUKS header makes the volume unrecoverable even when you still know the passphrase, which is why the first forensic step on any encrypted volume is cryptsetup luksHeaderBackup against a write-blocked image.